Cloud Kitchen as a Service in India | GrowKitchen CKaaS

 CKaaS introduced peak-hour-specific SOPs with clearly defined roles for order pacing, packing flow, and rider coordination.
 Prep buffers were adjusted dynamically to absorb demand spikes without breaching SLAs.

-Orders approaching SLA risk were flagged operationally, triggering immediate pacing adjustments rather than reactive firefighting.
+Orders approaching SLA risk were flagged operationally, allowing real-time corrections instead of reactive firefighting.

-Within sixty days, peak-hour SLA breaches reduced by fifty-seven percent.
-Average preparation time during rush periods stabilised, rider wait times dropped significantly, and delivery consistency improved across brands.
+Within sixty days, peak-hour SLA breaches reduced significantly.
+Average preparation time stabilised, rider wait times dropped, and delivery consistency improved across all brands.

 Related Case Studies and Reads